Draw a Person Test (DAP) - a great way to tell a kid's intelligence

 As I understand it, the procedure to administer the test is to tell the child: "Draw a Person" with not much more explanation.
 After that, there is a series of points the psychologist can award, depending on the picture's details (is there a neck? clothing? proportions correct? size of picture? etc.).
 Then, based on the child's age and the points of the picture, a mental age equivalence can be given.
 Cool!

 A few days after my appointement, after picking up Jakub from Pre-School, I found a picture of two stick figures in his school bag.
 The hands and legs were coming out of the head.
-I was shocked...
-Jakub drew this?
+I was shocked… Jakub drew this?
 Did he regress in just a few days?
-I asked him: "Did you draw this?"
-He said: "No, a Emily drew this picture for me."
+I asked him: “Did you draw this?”
+He said: “No, Emily drew this picture for me.”
 He was so proud that his friend drew a picture for him, and I was happy to see that the DAP test is for real.

 If you want to see some real studies (not on my child but on a statistical level) on this DAP test, here are some good sites I found: